 Numeracy is taught to secondary level by the end of Form 5 in order to prepare them for their 11+ examinations.
 We follow two schemes which are tightly knitted to ensure rapid progression through the subject.
 In the final year children are able to apply their numeracy skills by running a small business.
 We are currently investigating a Shanghai Numeracy scheme which we believe will offer the children further advantages in their maths education.

 Children are taught French from Nursey.
-They also learn Spanish and Latin.
+Latin is taught from Form 5 and Greek is available as an after school club from Form 3.
 This prepares them well for their future studies.
-We are currently planning our first trip to France to allow Upper School to apply their language skills.
+Our Form 6 children enjoy a day trip to Lille, France where they are able to apply their language skills.

 Science is creatively taught to ensure that children are given access to some of the most fundamental ideas.
 We encourage the children’s imagination not only through trips but also through Inter-school science competitions.